Underactive thyroid; myxoedema

 Hypothyroidism is a disease that develops when the thyroid gland is unable to produce sufficient thyroid hormones.
 ‘Subclinical or mild hypothyroidism’ refers to a condition when the thyroid hormone levels in the blood are within the normal range but the thyroid gland has to work much harder than usual to maintain these levels.
 People with subclinical hypothyroidism usually do not have symptoms, but a significant proportion will develop hypothyroidism in the future.

 In most cases, the cause is autoimmune.
-This means the body’s immune system mistakenly recognises its own thyroid gland as a foreign body, then attacks and destroys the thyroid gland.
+This means the body’s immune system mistakenly recognises its own thyroid gland as a foreign body, and therefore attacks and damages it, in some cases destroying it. .
 Interestingly, in people with autoimmune hypothyroidism the body’s immune system otherwise functions normally, including still being able to fight infection.

-Other less common causes of hypothyroidism are due to treatment with radioactive iodine, medications used to treat hyperthyroidism (an overactive thyroid gland) and surgical removal of the thyroid gland.
+Other less common causes of hypothyroidism are due to iodine deficiency (iodine is an essential component of thyroid hormones), excessive dose of medications used to treat hyperthyroidism (an overactive thyroid gland), destruction of the thyroid gland following treatment with radioactive iodine, and surgical removal of the thyroid gland.

 Rarely, hypothyroidism can be caused by certain medications (for example lithium and amiodarone) or diseases of the pituitary gland.